spiritu-santi/Shortfalls/README.md

 Files needed to run the results from:

-Ramírez-Barahona S, Cuervo-Robayo AP, Magallón S. 2022.
+- Ramírez-Barahona S, Cuervo-Robayo AP, Magallón S. 2022.
 Assessing digital accessible botanical knowledge and priorities for (re)exploration and discovery of plant diversity across Mesoamerica.

+## R script
+The repository follows the file system of the R project (NewPhytol_KEW.Rproj).
+All directories are needed to properly run the functions.
+All analyses were performed in R.
+The script is fully functional, but some of the functions are not yet fully automated, some options are 'hard-coded', and pipelines have not been benchmarked for efficiency.

 - The 'data' directory contains some of the datasets (< 100MB) necessary to conduct the analyses (other data are generated within the script).
 - The 'code' directory contains the R script to perform the analyses and plot the results.